cayllane19/simplex/README.md

-Execução

-1. Acesse o diretório do algoritmo
+1. Acesse o diretório do algoritmo no terminal

 cd algorithm